Best Air Fryers in Canada: Top 5 Picks for a Healthy Crunch

 Now, wet batter is not ideal for air fryers.
 Leafy greens may not be a good idea either, as they are super lightweight and can end up spinning around by the fan instead of being cooked evenly.
 Air fryers aren’t great for bacon, unfortunately, as the fan can spray the fat all around the cooking chamber.
 This can make it difficult to clean.
 Soggy vegetables aren’t that great for air fryers either, as this cooking method does better with dry foods.

 How lucky are we to be able to enjoy that perfect crunch without the unhealthy oils?

-But if you’re looking for the brightest star, it would certainly be the Cosori Air Fryer.
+Now, if you’re looking for suggestions, my champion is the Cosori Air Fryer.
 This model has everything you might need and even a bit more.
 Multiple frying functions, sleek design, and simple operation will surely win you over.

 So, are you ready to make a purchase?
 Or do you want to opt for some other model?
 Share your thoughts in the comments below!

 Food Processors Considered